BKWLD/decoy/docs/custom-fields.md

 ### Radiolist

-- Wraps Former's `radio` field so that it's easier to instantiate using a simple associative aray
+- Wraps Former's `radio` field so that it's easier to instantiate using a simple associative array

 ```php?start_inline=1
 echo Former::radiolist('category')->from([